Network-based SNP meta-analysis identifies joint and disjoint genetic features across common human diseases

 As we show, the reliability of an automated assignment of LD-based loci to the trait-associated variants is strongly context-dependent.
 Especially in cases of high gene density or, conversely, in intergenic regions/gene deserts, resolving GWAS signals is not possible without further knowledge.
 Simplifications such as more basic locus assignment approaches which neglect the LD structure of the genome (e.g. classifying a SNP as affecting only the most proximal gene) may seem more intuitive, might facilitate analyses and could be useful to identify causal disease-gene associations.
 These correct associations of genes which are detected through significant enrichment of a harbored tagging variant in a patient cohort may not be discovered when incorporating LD data in cases where the LD block of the respective variant spans across several genes.
 However, such approaches disregard a basic principle defining the current GWAS paradigm, namely the use of LD information in the design of genotyping arrays to achieve the genome-wide coverage of common SNPs.
 Hence, it can be problematic to project the variant-based GWAS data on genes or loci.
 Accordingly, we decided to use variant-based methods and concentrated on strong gene candidates identified via the gene function of single-gene loci whenever suggesting potential biological effects of the considered variants.

 Our results present new starting points for studying the genetics of complex diseases.
 The observation that more than 15% of the SNPs considered in our study are associated both agonistically and antagonistically with related as well as unrelated disorders indicates that the molecular mechanisms influencing causes and progress of human diseases are in part interrelated.
 Genetic overlaps between two diseases also suggest the importance of the affected entities in the specific pathogenic pathways and should be investigated further.
 These may be secondary, such as genes involved in inflammatory responses related to T2D as well as cancer[30, 38].
 The findings presented also demonstrate the need to clarify the relation of any phenotype linked to an associated marker.
 For directly interrelated diseases such as PS and PSA often PS patients without present arthritis or arthritis in the past are used as additional control group.
 Associations are then interpreted as PSA-specific if not as strongly associated with PS[74, 75].
 Comparable procedures may proof useful in frequently co-occurring diseases genetically linked by agonistic variants.
 Nevertheless, the complex genetics of multifactorial diseases asks for a better understanding of the functions underlying common disorders.
 An improved characterization of the endophenotype, such as metabolite or protein concentrations, may enhance our understanding of identical pathomechanisms that link agonistic genetic loci to clinically distinct traits.
 Pleiotropic effects, on the other hand, that are harbored in the same locus may trigger different mechanisms interfering with the genetic or environmental background.
 The detailed examination of antagonistically associated loci may thus lead to first insight into the mechanism of the various types of pleiotropy in human diseases.

 Association selection and curation

-We obtained the core list of candidate sentinel SNPs from ‘A Catalog of Published Genome-Wide Association Studies’ accessed on June 30, 2011 (http://www.ncbi.nlm.nih.gov/snp).
+We obtained the core list of candidate sentinel SNPs from ‘A Catalog of Published Genome-Wide Association Studies’ accessed on June 30, 2011 (http://www.genome.gov/gwastudies).
+Additional associations where retrieved from HuGE Navigator and automated Text Mining.
+New (i.e. not contained in the GWAS Catalog) association markers were manually tested on compliance with the criteria for inclusion in the GWAS Catalog before insertion in the candidate list.
+Associations with copy number variants (CNVs) as well as with pending SNPs were removed.
+For consistency, SNP identifiers were mapped to the RefSNP numbers of the same dbSNP release (build 131,http://www.ncbi.nlm.nih.gov/snp).
 For the same reason we semi-automatically translated trait descriptions to the official terms given in the Medical Subject Headings (MeSH).
 In this process, associations with quantitative and non-disease traits were eliminated.
 Finally, we lowered the association P-value threshold from 10−5 (as in the GWAS Catalog criteria) to 10−7 as to reduce the potential of artificial associations.
 The workflow of the methods of our approach is sketched in Figure4.

 Construction of GWAS networks

 For the construction of the locus-based data representation, we defined an associated locus as the whole genomic region captured by SNPs in strong LD, r2 ≥ 0.8, with the marker originally reported in a GWAS contained in our data set.
 The locus is then characterized as all genes located within this genomic region (referred to as “gene locus”) (Figure2).
 If the region contains no genes, the locus is assigned to its chromosomal location (referred to as “intergenic locus”).
 LD data and gene information were obtained with the SNAP tool.
 After locus assignment, our final data set consisted of 111 different traits linked via 1,120 SNPs to 508 gene loci and 226 intergenic loci.

 Based on this list we constructed a bipartite graph consisting of two disjoint sets of nodes (Figure1A) representing the complete association data.
 The first node set corresponds to the traits, whereas the other set comprises the associated loci.
 Two nodes are connected by an edge if a variant within the respective locus is associated with the corresponding trait.
 By removal of isolated traits, i.e. traits which share no associated locus with another trait (n = 27) (Figure1A), and cutting out loci which are associated with only one trait (n = 577), we retrieved the SLN (Figure1B).

-The network concepts which we used to compare the properties of the SLN and the SVN are defined as given in
+The network concepts which we used to compare the properties of the SLN and the SVN are defined as given in:

-where aij = 1 if nodes i and j are connected and 0 otherwise. mean(k) denotes the mean connectivity, which for a node i is defined as
+where a ij = 1 if nodes i and j are connected and 0 otherwise. mean(k) denotes the mean connectivity, which for a node i is defined as.

 To automatically distinguish the two node sets contained in the SVN, we used directed edges.
 Direction is always from disease (source) to locus (target).
 The distinct node degree distributions thus are identical to the indegree distribution and the outdegree distribution.
 The topological coefficient as a measure of modularityT i of a node i is defined as:

-where Ni is the number of neighbors of i and S(i, j) is the number of shared neighbors of nodes i and j (undefined if i and j do not share a neighbor) plus one if j is a neighbor of i.
+where N i is the number of neighbors of i and S(i, j) is the number of shared neighbors of nodes i and j (undefined if i and j do not share a neighbor) plus one if j is a neighbor of i.